arizona2014/Photo-Booth/README.md

 ## Install the CLI globally

-Before running the server, you should have Angular CLI installed
+Before running the server, you should have Angular CLI installed.
+For that please type `npm i -g @angular/cli` in your console window.

 ## Development server